 At Hudgell Solicitors, as experts in handling cases of medical negligence, we see far too many cases involving bed and pressure sores.
 They are a serious, painful condition which can develop into more serious infections, such as blood poisoning or gangrene.

-We have seen cases ranging from simple soreness of skin and discomfort to extensive underlying tissue damage and destruction, which requires immediate surgery.
+We have seen cases ranging from simple soreness of skin and discomfort to extensive underlying tissue damage and destruction, which require immediate surgery.

 If you feel those concerns are not being listened to, and still feel your loved one is not receiving the care they should, then seek further advice and support immediately.